Prawn cocktail, steak and Black Forest gateau: Association with Berni Inns

 The meal became associated with the Berni Inn chain, established 1955 and which had 147 hotels and restaurants by 1970, making it the largest food chain outside the United States.
 The chain prospered by offering a menu with a limited number of options in "Olde Worlde" style restaurants that looked much the same in every branch.
 The most popular meal at a "Berni", even as late as the 1980s, remained prawn cocktail, steak and chips, and Black Forest gâteau.

-In their 2000 obituary of Frank Berni, The Guardian noted "the Briton's favourite menu of prawn cocktail, steak and Black Forest gâteau".
+In their 2000 obituary of Frank Berni, The Guardian made reference to "the Briton's favourite menu of prawn cocktail, steak and Black Forest gâteau".
 The Bristol Post noted that, by the 1980s, the Berni format was starting to look dated and "By then, Berni Inns were becoming popular shorthand for naff – prawn cocktail starter, steak & chips main, Black Forest gâteau for dessert".
 The Berni Inn chain was sold to Whitbread in 1990 and became the Beefeater chain.

 In 2013, The Times reported on the bankruptcy of the Scotch Steak Houses chain earlier that year, which it cast as latter day Berni Inns.
 The paper wrote that "for three decades [the owner] has run restaurants where time – and quality – appeared to stand still.
 While his rivals sought to keep pace with consumer tastes, Ali Salih's Aberdeen, Highland and Angus steakhouses continued to serve prawn cocktail, steak and Black Forest gâteau to diners seated on velour banquettes as they quaffed Blue Nun."